control-toolbox/OptimalControlProblems.jl/ext/Descriptions/cart_pendulum.md

 - Nonlinear, underactuated dynamics.
 - Minimum-time objective with state and control constraints.
-- Serves as a benchmark for trajectory optimization and control of underactuated systems.
+- Serves as a benchmark for trajectory optimisation and control of underactuated systems.

 ### References

 - **Åström, K. J., & Furuta, K. (2000).** *Swinging up a pendulum by energy control*.
 Automatica, 36(2), 287–295.
   [doi.org/10.1016/S0005-1098(99)00140-5](https://doi.org/10.1016/S0005-1098(99)00140-5)
-  This seminal paper introduces energy-based control strategies for swinging up an inverted pendulum, emphasizing the critical role of the pivot's acceleration relative to gravity.
+  This seminal paper introduces energy-based control strategies for swinging up an inverted pendulum, emphasising the critical role of the pivot's acceleration relative to gravity.
 It provides foundational insights into the challenges of controlling underactuated systems.

-- **Vanroye, L., Sathya, A., De Schutter, J., & Decré, W. (2023).** *FATROP: A Fast Constrained Optimal Control Problem Solver for Robot Trajectory Optimization and Control*. arXiv preprint arXiv:2303.16746.
+- **Vanroye, L., Sathya, A., De Schutter, J., & Decré, W. (2023).** *FATROP: A Fast Constrained Optimal Control Problem Solver for Robot Trajectory Optimisation and Control*. arXiv preprint arXiv:2303.16746.
   [arxiv.org/abs/2303.16746](https://arxiv.org/abs/2303.16746)
   This paper presents FATROP, a solver designed to efficiently handle constrained optimal control problems, including the cart-pole swing-up.
 It demonstrates how modern numerical methods can compute minimum-time trajectories while respecting state and control constraints, making it highly relevant for implementing the problem in practice.